Does Your Business Need a Blog?

-Yes and no. It depends on what your business is, your marketing goals, and what time and financial resources you have available.
+But despite the changes, our answer to this question remains a firm “yes and no”.
+We’re a hard “maybe,” and that’s because whether or not your business website needs a blog depends on what your business is, your marketing goals, and what time and financial resources you have available.
+Let’s dive in.

 What is a blog?

-Articles or posts on a website focused on a specific topic or industry.
-It’s a way for businesses to educate, and share insights, news, and other valuable content to connect with their audience.
+It’s a way for you to educate, share insights, news, and other valuable content, and make a connection with your audience.

 Why make a blog?

-• Educate and Engage: Answer your customers' questions, share tips, and position yourself as a reliable expert.
+Educate and Engage: Answer your customers' questions, share tips, and position yourself as a reliable expert.
+When a customer asks something, you can show up helpful by sending them an in-depth article that fully covers the topic they’re asking about.
+Bam, insta-credibility.

-• Trust and Authority: Consistently sharing valuable insights builds credibility with potential customers.
+Trust and Authority: Consistently sharing valuable insights builds trust with potential customers.
+You become an authority because you’ve thought enough about this topic to create the post.

-• Support Other Marketing Channels: Blog content can be repurposed for social media posts, email newsletters, or even videos.
-(More on this later, too!)
+Support Other Marketing Channels: Blog content can be repurposed for social media posts, email newsletters, or even videos.
+Blogs are our favorite starting point to COPE (create once, publish everywhere!)

 How to make a blog (in 4 simple steps)

 Blogs and websites require ongoing maintenance, so don’t post it and forget it.
-Check-in regularly to update statistics, keep it current, and wipe off the dust.
-If you’re interested in doing the maintenance on your own, we can help.
+Check in regularly to update statistics, keep it current, and wipe off the dust.

 What types of businesses benefit from blogs?